menu

 Methodology of the hyperventilation test

 I use a video-ENG device (as shown at the top of this page), which allows me to see the eye without allowing vision of the person who is being tested.
 After watching for spontaneous nystagmus in darkness for about 10 seconds, I hyperventilate the individual for 30 deep breaths, in complete darkness.
 They should be fast and deep.
 I steady the patient by holding on to one of their shoulders or the top of their head while doing this as HVT often induces some ataxia.
 I observe (and record to DVD) the nystagmus during the whole procedure.
-Generally this test is combined with the vibration test.
+Generally this test is preceded by the vibration test.
 A "significant" change in nystagmus -- generally a reversal in direction, is counted as a positive HVIN.
 No change, minor downbeating nystagmus, or accentuation of already present nystagmus, is counted as a negative HVIN.
+Downbeating nystagmus in particular suggests that the HVT was done properly and vigorously.

 Eye movements (nystagmus) may be recorded with many devices ranging from direct observation, Frenzel goggles, video systems, EOG, and scleral eye coil.
 As might be expected, the most sensitive method is recording in darkness using a low-noise method such as video or scleral eye coil.
 The least sensitive method is use of unaided observation or optical Frenzels, or EOG.
 Little has been published concerning use of video-eye movement recordings.
 This methodology would be expected to be useful.